 - Set up basic contextual onboarding to differentiate user experience.

-- Integrate and connect a variety of tools such as product usage analytics and multiple customer support channels.
+- Integrate and connect various tools such as product usage analytics and customer support channels.

 So let’s take a more detailed look at how the two digital adoption platforms differ.